Leon Wieseltier

-Life and career
+Early life and education

 Wieseltier was born in Brooklyn, New York, the son of Stella (Backenroth) and Mark Wieseltier, who were Holocaust survivors from Poland.
 He attended the Yeshiva of Flatbush, Columbia University, Oxford University, and Harvard University.
 He was a member of the Harvard Society of Fellows (1979–82).

+Career

-During his tenure as literary editor of The New Republic, Wieseltier played a central role in the increased stature of its "back of the book" or literary, cultural and arts pages, which he edited.
-The magazine's owner, Marty Peretz discovered Wieseltier, then working at Harvard's Society of Fellows, and installed him in charge of the section.
-Wieseltier reinvented the section along the lines of The New York Review of Books, allowing his critics, many of them academics, to write longer, critical essays instead of simple book reviews.
-Media critic Eric Alterman has called the selection of Wieseltier "probably [...]
-Peretz's single most significant positive achievement" in running the magazine.
-During other changes of editors, Wieseltier remained as cultural editor.
-Under him the section was "simultaneously erudite and zestful."
+During his tenure as literary editor of The New Republic, Wieseltier played a central role in editing its "back of the book" or literary, cultural, and arts pages.
+The magazine's owner, Marty Peretz, discovered Wieseltier, then working at Harvard's Society of Fellows, and installed him in charge of the section.

-Wieseltier has published several books of fiction and nonfiction.
+Wieseltier has published several fiction and nonfiction books.
 Kaddish, a National Book Award finalist in 2000, and a National Jewish Book Award winner in the Nonfiction category in 1998, is a genre-blending meditation on the Jewish prayers of mourning.
 Against Identity is a collection of thoughts about the modern notion of identity.

 Wieseltier also edited and introduced a volume of works by Lionel Trilling entitled The Moral Obligation to Be Intelligent and wrote the foreword to Ann Weiss's The Last Album: Eyes from the Ashes of Auschwitz-Birkenau, a collection of personal photographs that serves as a paean to pre-Shoah innocence.

 Wieseltier's translations of the works of Israeli poet Yehuda Amichai have appeared in The New Republic and The New Yorker.